MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-isynthsinkdmus-render.md

 Specifies the position (in bytes) in the PCM buffer at which to begin rendering.
 Rendering continues from this position for the number of bytes specified in <i>dwLength</i>.

+#### - pbBuffer [in]

+Pointer to the buffer that the synth sink wants data written to

 ## -returns

 None

 ## -remarks

-The port driver's synth-sink object calls this method when the miniport driver needs to render more wave data into the destination buffer.</p>
+The port driver's synth-sink object calls this method when the miniport driver needs to render more wave data into the destination buffer.